Discover the age and value of your Fender Stratocaster

 Q: What are the best years for the Fender Stratocaster?

-A: I have found that the best Strats were made during the 1950s and 1960s.
+A: I have found that the best Strats were made during the 1954 through 1965.
 Your specific favorite year of the Strat likely depends on your preferences.
 If you like Maple fretboards, then your choices are 1954-1959, or a select few custom examples in the 1960s.
 If you like the slab Rosewood fretboard then you'll want to find one made from 1959-1962.
 If you prefer Brazilian Rosewood over Indian Rosewood then you'll want to find one made between 1959-1964.

 Q: What year was the Stratocaster first released?